mikeebert/http-server/README.md

 ##Play Tic Tac Toe

-You can play tic-tac-toe versus an unbeatable UI by starting the Jar with the following command:
+You can play tic-tac-toe versus an unbeatable UI by starting the included Jar with the following command:

 	java -jar -p 5000 -d /Path-to-the-tictactoe-resources-directory-in-this-repo

-##TESTS
+##UNIT TESTS

+**Test Dependencies:**

+1)Junit 4.10 (if using IntelliJ go to Project Structure > Platform Settings > SDKs and include JUnit)

+2) Tic-Tac-Toe code.
+Download my [Tic-Tac-Toe repo](https://github.com/mikeebert/tictactoe-java) and in IntelliJ go to Project Structure > Modules > New Module and add an existing module using the tictactoe-java.iml file.

-Some of these tests rely on hardcoded paths to mock files.
+3) Some of the tests rely on hardcoded paths to mock files.
 For the test suite to properly run update the **DIR** constant at the top of these four files:
 - CobSpecControllerTest
 - ResponderTest
 - ResponseBuilderTest
 - RouterTest

-There are a few commented-out tests.
-These are tests that I need to finish but am having trouble figuring out the proper mocks.
-(There are also a few comments in the code.
-I know they shouldn’t be there but since this is an exercise those are important notes to myself.)
+There are also a few commented-out tests.
+These are tests that I need to finish but I’m having trouble figuring out the proper mocks.
+(There may also be a few comments in the code.
+I know they shouldn’t be there but and as I keep working on this I’ll remove them.)